nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ###2 Edit a task

 When you accidentally enter the wrong details on any of your tasks, worry not.
-The multiple edit task functions listed below allow you to update specific task details.
+The multiple edit task methods listed below allow you to update specific task details.

 >Note: Adding a start time and end time to a to-do will automatically convert your to-do into and event.